 MKWIRO, at the eastern end of Wasini, is still largely a fishing village.
 The inhabitants have traditionally had little contact with Wasini village, but the arrival of a diving business means they are now also engaging with the tourist economy.

 Kisite-Mpunguti Marine National Park

 Wasini has ideal conditions for snorkelling, with limpid water all around, and the waters offshore are the most likely area on Kenya’s coast for seeing dolphins.
 Several operators run full-day trips in large dhows to the reefs around Kisite island, part of Kisite-Mpunguti Marine National Park, which is actually made up of Kisite National Park, which covers 11 square kilometres, and Mpunguti National Reserve, which has less protection and covers 28 square kilometres.
 The area is renowned for having some of the best snorkelling in Kenya.
-Similar trips, on a more ad hoc basis, can be arranged with boat captains at the dock in Shimoni: depending on the number in your party, demand on the day and the kind of vessel provided, the price for a three-hour trip could range from Ksh3000 to Ksh10,000, excluding park fees.
+Similar trips, on a more ad hoc basis, can be arranged with boat captains at the dock in Shimoni: depending on the number in your party, demand on the day and the kind of vessel provided, the price for a three-hour trip could range from Ksh10,000 for a small boat to Ksh17,000 for a dhow, excluding park fees.
 You’ll get the most out of the trip by getting down here as early as possible, adding lunch to the deal, and making a whole day of it.
 Always check that there are enough life jackets, and that they’re usable.